Gexkill/sweng2/RASD/src/index.md

 * The system sends an sms to the client containing the code of the taxi and the arrival time.

-**Exit conditions :**  The system redirects the client on a page containing the information about the incoming taxi.
+**Exit conditions :**  The system redirects the client to a page containing the information about the incoming taxi.
 **Exceptions :** No taxi driver has accepted the request of the client.
 The client is notified and redirected to the home page of the platform.

 ##Class diagram